HayaBinsalim/Servo-motors-connection-with-Arduino/README.md

 This project is based on Tinkercad.
 Tinkercad is a simple, online 3D design and modeling tool suitable for beginners.
 1. Browse Tinkercad (https://www.tinkercad.com/dashboard/designs/circuits); you will need to create an account.
 2. Go to "Designs" and click on "+ Create" and select "Circuits"
-3. First, from the components section to the right, add a Breadboard, and an Arduni Uno next to it.
+3. First, from the components section to the right, add a Breadboard, and an Arduino Uno next to it.
 4. Then, add 6 servo motors on top of the breadboard; do not connect them to it, yet.
 6. Now start connecting: Servo 1 (Left Hip): Digital Pin 3 Servo 2 (Right Hip): Digital Pin 5